Stallarholmen

-Stallarholmen is a locality situated in Strängnäs Municipality, Södermanland County, Sweden with 1,623 inhabitants in 2010.
+Stallarholmen is a locality situated in Strängnäs Municipality, Södermanland County, Sweden, with 1,623 inhabitants in 2010.

-Stallarholmen, located on Lake Mälaren is situated partly on the mainland and partly on the island of Selaön, Sweden's largest freshwater island.
+Stallarholmen, located on Lake Mälaren, is situated partly on the mainland and partly on the island of Selaön, Sweden's largest freshwater island.
 The island and the mainland are connected via a bridge built in the mid 20th century.

 The etymology of the name Stallarholmen may be related to stables ("stall") and small islands ("holme").
 An article in Strengnäs Tidning from 1927 says the word "holme" refers to the isthmus that juts out from the mainland.
-Another suggested etymology relates to King Charles XI of Sweden stabling his horses and exchanging carriages in Stallarholmen during his regular trips to Kungsör.
-Although out of the way in summer, during winter travel over ice made this a convenient stop.
+Another suggested etymology relates to King Charles XI of Sweden, who stabled his horses and exchanged carriages in Stallarholmen during his regular trips to Kungsör.
+Although it was out of the way in summer, winter travel over ice made this a convenient stop.
 However, Charles XI was king in the late 17th century, while there is reference to the name Stallarholmen in the letters of Gustav Vasa from the 1540s and 1550s, making this etymology somewhat dubious.